rhjohnstone/raspberry-pi-cat-detector/README.md

 Next to the RPi inside the junction box, is the light sensor.
 Technically, it is a photo resistor, but I'll refer to it as "light sensor").
 It is connected to physical pins #1 (for 3.3v power), #3 (GPIO #2), and #9 (ground).
 The light sensor is encased in a tiny project box with holes dremeled in it to allow for connections and sensor exposure.
-The small box containing the sensor is secured to the inside of the main junction box by strips of magnetic tape (see pics below).
+The box containing the sensor is secured to the inside of the main junction box by strips of magnetic tape (see pics below).

 ### USB Camera and Microphone
 We use USB for our camera and microphone.
 Space is tight, so the USB connection is via a right-angle adapter.
 Here we